Melykuti/COVID-19/README.md

 The Center for Systems Science and Engineering at the Johns Hopkins University is kindly providing [the time series data with daily sampling frequency in tabular format](https://github.com/CSSEGISandData).

+Remember that the true number of cases is probably multiple times higher than the number of confirmed cases.
+For an extreme example, on the 27 March, Scotland’s Chief Medical Officer Catherine Calderwood [estimated that more than 65,000 people in Scotland had the virus](https://www.bbc.com/news/live/world-52058788) when confirmed cases stood at 1059.

 ### Program files

 * **download_JHU_CSSE.py** is a script to download two csv data tables: the number of confirmed cases and the number of deaths due to the disease (before 24 March 2020 also the number of recovered patients), broken down to countries.
 The script automatically inserts the timestamp of download into the file names so that later downloads do not overwrite downloaded data.